dimorphic/workfolio/README.md

 `$ gem update --system && gem install compass`

 ## Running
-Fire up grunt using `$ grunt` and you're ready to develop!
+Fire up using `$ grunt` and you're ready to develop!
 Any changes to files will be pushed by Grunt to your browser.

 When ready to go live, use `$ grunt build`.